udacity/Bosch-Challenge/README.md

 **The car drives according to the speed limit**

-The car doesn't drive faster than the speed limit.
-Also the car isn't driving much slower than speed limit unless obstructed by traffic.
+The car doesn't drive faster than the speed limit of 50 miles per hour.

 ----------------------------------------------------------------------------------------------------------------------------------------